microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 | *There is no separate builtin for transposed matrices ObjectToWorld3x4 and WorldToObject3x4 in SPIR-V hence we internally transpose during translation*

-| Following is mapping of other intrinsics along with the supported shader stages.
+| Following table provides mapping for other intrinsics along with supported shader stages.

 ===========================     ============================ ====== ============ =========== ======= ==== ========
         HLSL                               SPIR-V                             HLSL Shader Stage